mxsjoberg/michaelsjoberg.com/public/programming/genetic-algorithm-optimization.md

     return offsprings_lst
 ```

+Basically, this function:

-Basically, select two parent chromosomes from the population and choose two points within them as crossover points (at random or otherwise).
-Split the chromosomes at these points to create four segments.
-The first and fourth segments are swapped between the two parent chromosomes to create two new offsprings.
+- selects two parent chromosomes from the population
+- chooses two points within them as crossover points (random or otherwise)
+- split the chromosomes at these points to create four segments
+- swap first and fourth segments between the two parent chromosomes to create two new offsprings

-#### Mutation
+### <a name="2.5" class="anchor"></a> [Mutation](#2.5)

-Mutation works by introducing small random changes to the chromosomes.
-Mutations allows the algorithm to explore a wider range of potential solutions and avoids getting stuck in local optima.
+Mutation is the process used to introduce random changes to the chromosomes.
+Mutation is useful to allow the algorithm to explore a wider range of potential solutions and to avoid getting stuck in local optima.

 ```python
 def mutate(offsprings, mu, m_bits):